Relative Dolbeault Geometric Langlands via the Regular Quotient: The Hitchin Fibration

 \subsection{The Case \texorpdfstring{$G = \GL_n$}{G = GLn}}

-In this section, we make the material above explicit for the group $G = \GL_n$.
+In this section, we make the material above explicit for the group $G=\GL_n$.
 In this case, we have a theory of spectral curves, which simplifies the description of regular centralizers and of the commutative group scheme $\cP$.
-In section \ref{sec: DH bundles}, we will make brief use of the theory of spectral curves to compute the Dirac-Higgs bundle.
+In Section \ref{sec: DH bundles} we will make brief use of the theory of spectral curves to compute the Dirac-Higgs bundle.

-The GIT quotient $\fc_G$ is given by the affine space $\Spec(A)$ for $A = k[a_1,\dots, a_n]$ with $a_i$ the degree $i$ elementary symmetric polynomial.
-The Chevalley map $\chi\colon [\fg/G]\to \fc_G$ sends a matrix to (the coefficients of) its characteristic polynomial, and $x\in \fg$ is regular if and only if $x$ has a Jordan decomposition with distinct Jordan blocks having distinct eigenvalues.
+The GIT quotient $\fc_G$ is given by the affine space $\Spec(A)$ for $A=k[a_1,...,a_n]$ with $a_i$ the degree $i$ elementary symmetric polynomial.
+The Chevalley map $\chi:[\fg/G]\to \fc_G$ sends a matrix to (the coefficients of) its characteristic polynomial.
+A point $x\in \fg$ is regular if and only if $x$ has a Jordan decomposition with distinct Jordan blocks having distinct eigenvalues.